 Please be sure to read the application policies to the right before you submit your application materials.

-Intern will work with the Director of Corporate and Sustaining Membership to assist with a wide range of tasks related to the Councils' work with corporate sponsors, high level individual members, and board of directors.
-The preferred candidate will have administrative office experience, excellent written and verbal communication skills, a solid understanding of database work and MS Office, and the ability to prioritize projects, remain highly organized, and take initiative.
-The intern will be expected to learn basic use of Raiser's Edge (the Council's donor management and event planning software) which is integral to all tasks.
-Tasks include (but are not limited to) the following: Prepare profiles on potential corporate and individual members through online and database research; Update contact information and process event registrations in database; Execute weekly and monthly mailings for gift acknowledgment and membership dues; Prepare for and attend Council speaker and education programs; Support other departments and the Council's mission as needed.
+Intern will work with Membership staff and the Director of Corporate and Sustaining Membership to assist with a wide range of tasks related to the Council's work with donor relations, member retention and acquisition, corporate sponsors, and the Council's Board of Directors.
+The preferred candidate will have administrative office experience, excellent written and verbal communication skills, a solid understanding of the MS Office Suite, experience using office equipment, web research experience, and the ability to prioritize projects, remain highly organized, and take initiative.
+The intern will be expected to learn basic use of Raiser's Edge (the Council's donor management and event planning software), which is integral to all tasks.
+Tasks include (but are not limited to) the following: Assist in keeping the individual member database and online e-mail database current; process and execute weekly and monthly mailings for gift acknowledgment and membership dues; assist with program registration preparation; prepare profiles on potential corporate and individual members through online and database research; update contact information; prepare for and attend Council speaker and education programs; support other departments and the Council's mission as needed.

-Intern will work closely with the Director of Student Programs to assist with a wide range of tasks related to the planning and implementation of student programs, such as the Council's International Student Summit, G20 Student Summit, Academic WorldQuest Competition, and Student Diplomat / Jr. Model United Nations Program.
+Intern will work closely with the Council's Education team to assist with a wide range of tasks related to the planning and implementation of student programs, such as the Council's International Student Summit, Global Economic Forum, Summer Global Leadership Seminar, and Student Diplomat Program / Jr. Model United Nations.
 Tasks include researching topic information, identifying appropriate expert speakers, helping to conceptualize and produce student enrichment programs, attending programs and assisting with event responsibilities, as well as providing administrative support, as needed.

 Intern will work with Travel staff to assist with a wide range of tasks related to the planning and implementation of tours.
 Tasks include researching and photocopying substantive articles for pre-trip reading information; assisting with tour promotion; data entry; and acting as support for various administrative duties.
 In addition to skills applicable to all departments, Travel prefers someone who is familiar with foreign affairs journals and think tank biases.
 Travel seeks an intern who is available two half-days or one full day per week.